mkarner07/mkarner07.github.io/index.md

 I write about Productivity, Leadership and Digitalization from the perspective of someone who has to make systems work in real organizations.

-### Start here
+### What to expect
-Here's the thing: *Most advice breaks once it meets real constraints.* That's something I found out the hard way after my transition from academia into the corporate world.
-And it's a lesson I keep relearning every time I try to actually use something new.
+Most advice breaks once it meets real constraints.
+That's something I found out the hard way after my transition from academia into the corporate world.
+And it's a lesson I keep relearning every time I try to actually implement something new.

 On this site, I look into what truly works when you try it out for real.